tylergaw/papersaver/README.md

 setup correctly.
 Papersaver was built using node 0.10.24.

  1. Clone the repo, navigate to the papersaver directory
- 2. Install node dependencies: `npm install` That will install all the dependencies, optional, and dev dependencies.
+ 2. Install node dependencies: `(sudo) npm install` That will install all the dependencies, optional, and dev dependencies.
+NOTE: The wintersmith and forever packages will be installed globally.
+This was due to some fishiness I ran into with their commands not being recognized on the $PATH or...whatever.
  3. You should be able to preview the site now with Wintersmith's preview server:
  `wintersmith preview`.
  If everything is in place go to `http://localhost:8080/papers/` to see it.